Fortress Korea car market cracks under German luxury barrage

 U.S. cars have not gained as much as from a similar trade pact with South Korea, the world’s 11th largest car market.

-In August, BMW opened a $64 million driving center in Incheon, its first in Asia, allowing visitors to test-drive BMW and Mini cars on a 2.6-km (1.6-mile) track.
+In August, BMW opened a $64 million driving centre in Incheon, its first in Asia, allowing visitors to test-drive BMW and Mini cars on a 2.6-km (1.6-mile) track.

 Japan’s Toyota Motor, which imports its Camry sedan to South Korea from the United States, last month opened a cafe and showplace in Seoul that displays but does not sell its Lexus cars - part of efforts to raise its brand image.